Akashsadhwani/project-/README.md

  4 tools , entertainment, education were  the top categories on the basis of reviews by everyone .

  5 free appication had less reviews as comparied to the paid one it might be because it free availability or because of the fact the money is involved people are more to give it a review on the bais of thier satisfaction .

+ # Insights for Presentation:

+    Popular Categories: Art & Design appears prominently in the dataset.
+    High Install Counts: Some apps have over 50 million installs, showing their popularity.
+    Free vs Paid: Most apps are free, with pricing data available for paid ones.
+    Content Ratings: Helps determine the target audience of the apps.

+# Data Analysis

+here are some of the code/ feature working with :

+select count(app) as installs from morality.'google_cleaned (2)';